pecesama/sa.bros.us/readme.txt

-sa.bros.us 1.7 version
+sabros.us 1.7 version

-- What is sa.bros.us?
+- What is sabros.us?

-	sa.bros.us is a CMS to put your bookmarks online with folksonomy support; just like del.icio.us, but the big diference is you will have the complete control of the source code and written on PHP with multiple database support we make it cross platform.
+	sabros.us is a CMS to put your bookmarks online with folksonomy support; just like del.icio.us, but the big diference is you will have the complete control of the source code and written on PHP with multiple database support we make it cross platform.

 - Where can I download it?